-BeLonG To model of youth work practice is adapted from Critical Social Education.
+Belong To model of youth work practice is adapted from Critical Social Education.

-- Critical LGBT+ young people thinking for themselves - Social Pro Society and working together as a group - Education Youth Work values guides the education process
+- Critical LGBTQ+ young people thinking for themselves. - Social Pro Society and working together as a group. - Education Youth Work values guides the education process.

-Child Protection & Welfare Policy Statement
+Child and Vulnerable Young Adult Protection & Welfare Policy Statement

-It is the policy of BeLonG To that all children and service users are safeguarded in all aspects to their participation with us.
+It is the policy of Belong To that all children and vulnerable young adults are safeguarded in all aspects to their participation with us.
 We are committed to providing a safe space in which they are encouraged, enabled and entrusted to grow confidently and free from all forms of abuse.

-We are equally committed to resourcing and providing our staff and volunteers who work directly with young people to be confidently capable of responding to child protection concerns in line with our policy and procedures.
-This includes clear pathways for reporting allegations and concerns as well as the development of safe working practices with young people (e.g. on a one to one basis, on residential, etc.).
+We are equally committed to resourcing and providing our staff and volunteers who work directly with young people and vulnerable young adults to be confidently capable of responding to child protection concerns in line with our policy and procedures.
+This includes clear pathways for reporting allegations and concerns as well as the development of safe working practices with young people and vulnerable young adults (e.g., on a one-to-one basis, on residential, etc.).